return to Wood Stove Wizard Homepage

 You can boost radiant heat transfer by getting your stove hotter - but if you over heat your stove you reduce its working lifespan as the interior parts overheat and are damaged so we probably can rule out this one.

-Finally we get to convection and fortunately this is something we do have some control over.
-If we understand how warm air moves through the building we can encourage it to move where we want it to be, either by speeding up or restricting convection in different parts of the home.
+Finally we get to convection which we can have some control over.
+If we understand how warm air moves through the building we can encourage it to move where we want it to be, either by speeding up or restricting convection in different parts of the building.

 We've probably all seen a hot air balloon at some point - the obvious demonstration of hot air rising - but the true picture is a little more complicated than that.
-In a building hot air doesn't just rise, it circulates within rooms, coridoors and whole buildings.
+Indoors hot air doesn't just rise, it circulates within rooms, corridors and from floor to floor.

 • Air near your fireplace is heated up and expands